queer/singyeong/DESIGN.md

   - What application is this client a part of?
   - What is the client's id?
   - What tags is the client identifying itself with?
-  - Is the client reconnecting?
-If yes, allow it to reuse app name/id combinations, **if and only if** the client is not restricted.
   - Sending the password to authenticate with.
 The password must **exactly** match what the server has configured as a password!
 That is, if the server does not have a password configured, the client must **not** send a